 After these steps have been completed and the Study Abroad Staff has determined you are eligible to study abroad on your intended program, you will receive a formal clearance letter via the online application system with information on the next application stage.

-Post-Decision StageOnce you have been cleared to study abroad, you can begin your application to the university abroad (exchange programs) or to the program provider (affiliated programs).
+Post-Decision StageCongratulations!
+You have been cleared to study abroad.
+Now you can begin your application to the host university abroad (exchange programs) or to the program provider (affiliated programs).
 The application materials and steps will be provided to you through the online application system during this stage.

 Once you have been accepted by the university abroad and/or the affiliated program provider, you must then fill out all post-acceptance forms through the online application system.
 These forms include emergency contact data, insurance coverage certification, proof of SOS registration, health & safety questionnaire, and other pertinent forms necessary to study abroad with UTA.

 Pre-Departure StageThe final stage before departing for your study abroad program is the Pre-Departure Stage.
 Every student accepted to study abroad must attend the mandatory Pre-Departure Orientation held each November and April.
-During the orientation, we will discuss health & safety issues abroad, insurance requirements, the study abroad course enrollment process and cultural adjustment.
+During the orientation, we will discuss health & safety issues abroad, insurance requirements, the study abroad course enrollment process, cultural adjustment, and other important information.
 The orientation will also give you the opportunity to meet other UTA students who will be studying abroad the same semester as you.